dart-lang/pub-dev/README.md

 #### Variant b) Running locally With Docker

-To run the application locally with Docker follow these steps (please note you need to have the service account key inside the checkout (preferrably at `key.json`), because only files inside the checkout can go into the docker context):
+To run the application locally with Docker follow these steps (please note you need to have the service account key inside the checkout (preferably at `key.json`), because only files inside the checkout can go into the docker context):
 ```
 pub-dartlang-dart $ vim Dockerfile